libra/website/docs/reference/glossary.md

 ### Access path

-* An **access path** specifies the location of a resource or a Move module, within a specific account.
+* An **access path** specifies the location of a resource or Move module within a specific account.
 * In a state of the Libra Blockchain, an account is represented as a map of access paths to values.
 The Move VM deserializes this representation into modules and resources.
-* Clients can use access paths to request a resource, or a specific piece of data stored inside a resource.
+* Clients can use access paths to request a resource or a specific piece of data stored inside a resource.

 ### Account